thebitmonk/send_post_api/docs/AccountpaymentApi.md

-Responds back with slice of coupon codes <br>
+Responds back with slice of coupon codes

 ### Example
 ```javascript